tashaay/SpE_Identification_Notebooks/README.md

   - All input files are pulled from here (all folders within here are symbolic links from other places to prevent repo from getting too large)
 - **'Figures' folder**
   - All output figures are saved in here
-- **'Old_Notebooks' folder**
-  - Contains various old/unused notebooks e.g. from before I was using version control/old methods/whatever
-- **'Wuhu_WACCMXrun_notransport' folder**
-  - Contains plotting for an equivalent model run with no metal ion transport added, for comparison purposes.
-The contents haven't been checked/edited in a long time...